dustinpfister/videoground/README.md

 ### My Content repos

-Thus far I just have two content repositories one called [videoground-blog-posts](https://github.com/dustinpfister/videoground-blog-posts), and the other is called [videoground-beta-world](https://github.com/dustinpfister/videoground-beta-world).
+Thus far I just have two PUBLIC content repositories one called [videoground-blog-posts](https://github.com/dustinpfister/videoground-blog-posts), and the other is called [videoground-beta-world](https://github.com/dustinpfister/videoground-beta-world).
 As the name suggests with videoground-blog-posts this is a repo of videos that are to be used as video embeds for my [blog posts on threejs](https://dustinpfister.github.io/categories/three-js/).
-The other colleciton called veideoground-beta-world is being used as a dumping ground for excremental content that may or may not lead to other collections of content.
+The other collection is called videoground-beta-world and that one is being used as a dumping ground for experimental content that may or may not lead to other collections of content.

-## Official js files

-On top of the core of what videoground is I should also have a number of official javaScript files that are to be used with video javaScript files.
-When I make an additional content repository I will want to have javaScript files that center around what the nature of the content is that I might not want to include in the core of videoground itself.
-Still there are some usual suspect module that I will likely want to include in the core of videoground.
-What I have in terms of these javaScript modules can be found in the start videos folder as of r5.

 ## Creating a video from frame images with ffmpeg